vectorgrp/sil-kit/docs/api/genericmessage.rst

 queried by the subscriber.

 Data can be transmitted using the |Publish| method.
-The data is received asynchronously and delivered via a callback, which can be set on a subscriber using the |SetReceiveMessageHandler| method.
+The data is received and delivered via a callback, which can be set on a subscriber using the |SetReceiveMessageHandler| method.

 Usage Examples